DanielCondeTorres/Coarse-Grain-Tutorial/README.md

-### Solvating the membrane (not used in this tutorial!, go to: Insert the molecule in the membrane-water box)
+### Solvating the membrane (not used in this tutorial! go to: Insert the molecule in the membrane-water box)
 In case we have the membrane without any type of solvent and we want to add it, it can be used:

 ```